README

 Polyform is for loading, generating, editing, and exporting 3D geometry and it's associated data.

-Download the latest of polyform and one of the and then run:
+Download the latest release of polyform and one of the example graphs and then run:

 Or if you have golang installed, simply clone the repo and run: